Airing Pain 125: Opioid-Induced Constipation

 Looking at the side effects of opioids for chronic pain management

-This edition of Airing Pain has been supported with a grant from Kyowa Kirin donated for this purpose
+This edition of Airing Pain has been funded by an educational grant from Kyowa Kirin

 While opioids are seen as an effective treatment method for acute pain, there is an increasing debate on the efficacy of opioids when treating chronic pain conditions.
 One of the most common side effects of long-term opioid usage is constipation.
 Conditions like irritable bowel syndrome are more common in people who are living with chronic pain conditions, so better understanding of the connection between opioids and constipation is key for medical professionals currently working with chronic pain patients.